Portable-Network-Archive/Portable-Network-Archive-Specification/recommendations_for_decoders/index.md

 When both `fPRM` and the owner information chunks (§4.2.6) are present, a decoder should prefer the §4.2.6 chunks.
 When only `fPRM` is present, a decoder may read it as a fallback for archives that predate §4.2.6.
 A malformed individual facet chunk should be treated as that facet being absent, without failing the entry or affecting the other facets.
 The absence of a facet means the value was not recorded; a decoder should not substitute a default such as user ID 0, root, or a fixed permission mode.

 The owner facets are alternative representations of one identity, and this specification does not define a resolution order among them.
 A decoder should select a facet according to the target platform and policy.
 For example, on Windows a decoder may prefer `fOSi`, then `fONm`, then `fUId` only under an explicit numeric-owner option; on POSIX systems it may prefer `fONm`, then `fUId`.
 The `fONm` and `fGNm` values are opaque strings that may be qualified (for example `user@domain`); resolving any such qualification is left to the decoder's name resolver.

+### 12.4.
+AEAD-specific decoder behavior

+A decoder processes an encrypted datastream with `Cipher mode = 2` (GCM, [§7.4](../cipher_modes/index.md#74-galoiscounter-mode-gcm)) according to [§7.5](../cipher_modes/index.md#75-aead-datastream-layout).

+1. Read the first 43 bytes of the datastream as the stream header.
+If `segment_size` is 0 or exceeds 67,108,864 (64 MiB), the datastream must be treated as **malformed**.
+2. Derive `K_stream` ([§8.3](../key_derivation_algorithms/index.md#83-hkdf-aead-stream-key-derivation)) and read segments in order.
+Until a segment's tag verification succeeds, its plaintext must not be passed to any upper layer, including decompression.
+3. Whether a segment is final must be determined before verification, because it selects the final flag of the nonce.
+The decoder reads one segment ahead and treats a segment as final only when no datastream bytes follow it.
+4. A tag verification failure is an **authentication failure**.
+It should be reported distinctly from format errors and I/O errors.
+No further segments may be processed.
+Because GCM cannot in principle distinguish a wrong password from tampering, an API that claims to distinguish the two should not be provided.
+5. If bytes remain in the datastream after successful verification of a segment with final flag `0x01`, the datastream must be treated as **malformed**.
+6. If the datastream is exhausted before a final segment verifies successfully, this is a **truncation error**.
+The entry as a whole must be reported as incomplete, even if previously verified plaintext has already been released to upper layers.
+If the datastream ends with fewer than 16 bytes remaining and no segment has been verified yet, the datastream contains no complete segment and decoders should report it as **malformed** (equivalent to a total length below the 59-byte minimum).
+If at least one segment has already been verified, decoders should report **truncation**.

+#### 12.4.1 Unauthenticated metadata

+In per-entry mode, ancillary chunks are neither encrypted nor authenticated.
+A decoder should not, by default, apply setuid/setgid bits, capabilities, or ACLs taken from unauthenticated ancillary chunks.

+For use cases that require confidentiality and authenticity of metadata, solid mode is appropriate: in solid mode the whole entry is serialized inside the SDAT stream and is therefore encrypted and authenticated.